CATEGORY: GRASS VALLEY

 Sometime in his life he had become implanted with a certainty that his father had financially assisted some of the less fortunate members of our family during the depression.
 I think he expected the descendants of those he claimed his father helped, to pay this money back to Everett’s descendants, namely himself.

-He claimed that one of these was our mother and one was our Aunt Inez.
+He claimed that one of those helped was our mother and one was our Aunt Inez.
 I know that Mother’s father helped our family, but I never heard that Everett did—although he may have helped Mother in some way of which I was unaware.
 He may have also helped Inez and her tiny daughter, Velma, after Uncle Harvey’s death.
-However, I doubt that much outside help was necessary in her case, since her family was well to do, loved her dearly and were eager to help her.
+However, I doubt that much outside help was necessary in her case, since her large family was well to do, loved her dearly and were eager to help her.
 She had brothers who were doctors, and one of them gave her a job.
 She worked as his receptionist for many years.
 Furthermore, her whole Salem family helped take care of Velma while she worked.

 I did not know what to say to Everett when he mentioned that we were indebted to his father, but my sister Grace, who was always outspoken, told him not to hold his breath if he was waiting for us to pay him for his father’s generosity.